codybadger/codybadger.github.io/zero/index.md

 In 2011, I worked at Zero Motorcycles as a Production Technician and as a Mechanical Engineering Intern under Derek Yuen.
 I saw the postings for the [Mechanical Engineers (III and V) and Test Engineer](http://www.zeromotorcycles.com/company/employment.php) that are open, and I wanted to apply.

-I'm a Mechanical Engineer with experience in test and design, and a significant part of that was in the automotive industry.
 I graduated with a Bachelors and a Masters in Mechanical Engineering from UCLA.
-Since leaving Zero, I've obtained a lot of other skills; working on heavy equipment, electric cars, biotech robotics, and craft beer robotics.
+Most of my relevant experience in test and design, and a significant part of that was in the automotive industry.
+Zero was my first engineering job, and since then, I've obtained a lot of other skills; working on heavy equipment, electric cars, biotech robotics, and craft beer robotics.

 Currently, I'm the Lead Hardware Engineer at the Northern Irish startup, [Brewbot](www.brewbot.io).
 Our goal is to develop a *distributed brewery*; a network of small breweries that brew keg-sized batches that would replace distributing the beer itself.
 We've developed a the hardware and software to automate the beer brewing process via a smartphone app.
 It's really fun.
 The "internet-of-things" turn that my career has taken has been interesting, but I'd eventually like to get back into the EV sector.